layilin/SP23-33852/_annotations/book4.md

 151.501 umbrage.
 Shade.

 [plant] 151.502 mammey.
-The mammee apple (*Mammea americana*) is a large fruit indigenous to Central America and the Caribbean.
+The mammee apple (*Mammea americana*) is a large fruit native to the Caribbean and northern South America.

 151.502n ratafia.
 An essence used as a flavouring for food and drink, typically extracted from almonds or the kernels of cherries, apricots, and peaches.